rejetto/hfs/README.md

 - `port` where to accept http connections.
 Default is 80.
 - `vfs` the files and folders you want to expose.
 For details see the dedicated following section.
 - `log` path of the log file.
 Default is `access.log`.
+- `error_log` path of the log file for errors.
+Default is `error.log`.
+- `errors_in_main_log` if you want to use a single file for both kind of entries.
+Default is false.
 - `accounts` path of the accounts file.
 Default is `accounts.yaml`.
 - `mime` command what mime-type to be returned with some files.
     E.g.: `"*.jpg": image/jpeg`